nornir-automation/nornir/docs/tutorials/intro/running_tasks_errors.rst

 	...           raise_on_error=False)
 	>>>

-As you can see, regardless of what ``brigade`` had configured to do, the task failed on the first case but didn't on the second one.
+As you can see, regardless of what ``brigade`` had been configured to do, the task failed on the first case but didn't on the second one.

 Which one to use
 ----------------